jeodaysju/etl_project/README.md

 #### Team Members: John Clark, Nicole Fejfar, Jason O'Day, Marianne Pagerit

 #### Instructions to Graders:
+For ease of reading, our report is integrated into the jupyter notebook where we wrote our code.
+We have additional analysis in the file analysis.sql.

 1. In postgreSQL create a database called 'movies_db'
 1. Create tables in postgreSQL by importing and running the 'schema.sql' file
 1. Open the etl_project jupyter notebook and run the code